dennwill/patungan/README.md

 Split bill anywhere, anytime.
 A web application for easily calculating and managing shared expenses with multiple participants.

+## New Update!

+- Implemented OCR Reading, no need for manual typing (Do consider supporting me in order to keep this project going and increase token limits for everyone!)
+- Added some visuals
+- Fixed some awkward paddings and margins
+- Improved input handling

 ## Description

 Patungan is a modern web application designed to simplify the process of splitting bills and managing shared expenses.
 Whether you're dining out with friends, sharing accommodation costs, or splitting any group expense, Patungan makes it easy to track items, assign them to participants, and automatically calculate each person's share including service charges and taxes.

 ## Features

+- **OCR Reading**: Detect receipts from images with precise accuracy
 - **Add Items**: Easily add food items with prices and quantities
 - **Manage Participants**: Add and manage the list of people sharing the bill
 - **Smart Item Assignment**: Assign items to one or multiple participants for flexible cost splitting